Smart Shopping

-Called panzanella in central Italy, this summer salad combines fresh tomatoes, onions, basil, other seasonings and chunks of bread, dressed with vinegar and oil.
-In traditional recipes, stale bread is soaked in water before adding it to the salad – a great way to use slightly stale bread!
+Called panzanella in central Italy, this summer salad combines fresh tomatoes, onions, basil, seasonings and chunks of bread, dressed with vinegar and oil.
+In traditional recipes, stale bread is soaked in water before adding it to the salad.
 Many contemporary recipes use day-old crusty bread, softened with vinegar-and-oil dressing instead.
 For added fiber, use a hearty whole-grain bread.

 3 medium ripe tomatoes (about 1 pound), cut in 1-inch cubes